Low on funds and high on FOMO? We can help with that.

 Love 'em or hate 'em, tribute bands are alive and well at the Valley’s casinos.
 On just about any given day you can see Beatles, Bon Jovi, AC/DC, or Led Zeppelin knockoffs in the lounges of Talking Stick Resort and Casino, Casino Arizona, Wild Horse Pass, and more.
 Some are good and some are not-so-good, but hey, it’s a free show.
 Plus, the lounges have local acts that are more, well, highbrow.
 Visit the websites of individual casinos for showtimes.

 Get Your Culture on the Street

 Phoenix's buildings aren't all varying shades of greige.
 The robust street art scene has been thriving in Phoenix for decades and has recently seen a rise in popularity thanks to an ever-growing downtown arts scene.
 Need a guide?
-Here are 25 of our favorite murals in metro Phoenix.
+Here are some of our favorite murals in metro Phoenix.

 Take in Some Free Art at the Museums

 Free admission is standard at establishments like the Phoenix Airport Museum, ASU Art Museum, the ASU Museum of Anthropology, the Arizona Capitol Museum, and Shemer Art Center (though some accept and encourage donations).
 But visitors can also get complimentary access to Phoenix Art Museum from 3 to 9 p.m. every Wednesday; 6 to 10 p.m. on First Friday; and on Discount Tire Free Family Weekends, which happen the second weekend of every month.
 Scottsdale Museum of Contemporary Art is free all day Thursday and after 5 p.m. on Friday and Saturday, and the Heard Museum is free from 6 to 10 p.m. on First Fridays (except for March).
 And the Phoenix Children's Museum waives its entry fees from 5 to 9 p.m. on First Fridays.